albertattard/java-boot-camp/01 - Primer.md

 ## Gradle and Maven

-Gradle and Maven are build automation tool that are designed to be flexible enough to build almost any type of software, ranging from mobile application to web applications and command line applications.
+Gradle and Maven are *build automation tools* that are designed to be flexible enough to build almost any type of software, ranging from mobile application to web applications and command line applications.

 1. Gradle ([https://gradle.org/](https://gradle.org/))
 1. Maven ([http://maven.apache.org/](http://maven.apache.org/))